ngx-material-keyboard/angular-material-keyboard/README.md

 ```

 ## configure
-Use the `mdKeyboardProvider` to set your default ylaout or to add custom layouts:
+Use the `mdKeyboardProvider` to set your default layout or to add custom layouts:
 ```javascript
 'use strict';